mahfuzurmunna/DSA/BST/readme.md

 &#10687; A binary tree is a tree data structure where each `node` consist at most `2 chilren` (left & right) and that has exactly 1 root.
 &#10687; There is only 1 path between root and any node.
 Empty tree also considered as binary tree.

-## Binary Search Tree

-&#10687; A binary search tree is also a binary tree where left sub keys are less than root key &#10687; Right sub keys are greater than root key &#10687; Left sub trees and rights sub tress are must be binary search tree.

 ### Key Concepts

 &#10687; **Node** &#8227; A basic unit of a binary tree that contains a value or data as well as pointers to its left and right descendants.